Try our free 14-day challenge to heal your autoimmunity naturally

 Apple Cider Vinegar

 A popular folk remedy for everything from sore throats to hiccups, apple cider vinegar (ACV) is a natural wonder that has been used for centuries.
-In fact, Hippocrates himself — the “Father of Western Medicine” — recommended that his patients drink a mixture of honey and vinegar to cure their ailments.
+In fact, Hippocrates — sometimes called the father of modern medicine — prescribed apple cider vinegar mixed with honey as an elixir for treating coughs and colds, and applied vinegar to wounds and ulcers.
+(Source)

 Work with us